Skip to content

 export WANDB_ENTITY=...

-The prefix is the directory where the output will be saved.
-It can be a local directory or anything fsspec supports, such as s3:// or gs://.
+MARIN_PREFIX sets the root directory for all outputs; it can be a local path or anything fsspec supports, such as s3:// or gs://.

 from fray.cluster import ResourceConfig